Navan Cycling Initiative is a community-based group that aims to make cycling in Navan and surrounding areas safe, enjoyable, and popular.

 We will have achieved our objectives when we see people cycling safely to school or workplace, to shops or cafés, to leisure activities, or to meet friends as part of normal, everyday life.

 Navan Cycling Initiative was formed in the summer of 2020 when Kevin, Ed, Dave and Dónal came together to help make Navan a more cycle-friendly town.
-Since then, we have gained over 1,700 followers on social media with a small core of active members and over 150 subscribers to our newsletter.
+Since then, we have gained over 2,800 followers on social media with a small core of active members and more than 240 subscribers to our newsletter.

 Achievements so far